Bartapapa/legend/docs/pages/base-rules.md

 <summary><b>Followers</b></summary>
 Followers, well, follow you around.
 You don't control them, however they will act in your favor.
 They do not demand payment, although they still must be fed and treated equally.

-A default follower has 1d6 HP, 1 in all attributes, 6 Inventory slots and a Loyalty score of 5.
+A default follower has 1 HD (1d6 HP), 1 in all attributes, 6 Inventory slots and a Loyalty score of 5.

 Loyalty is another attribute followers have, that they have to roll a save for if ever they must not flee or if you ask them to do something riskier than what they bargained for.
 Loyalty can fluctuate over time, to a max of 10 and a minimum of 0.
 If your follower has 0 Loyalty, they leave, betray you, etc.